GivePenny/GherkinSpec/docs/DependencyInjection.md

 All classes marked with `[Steps]` within the current test project can be automatically detected and registered with a Scoped lifetime using the `.AddAllStepsClassesAsScoped()` extension method.

+Steps in referenced assemblies are also supported.
+An overload of `AddAllStepsClassesAsScoped` taking an assembly can be used to add these, for example `.AddAllStepsClassesAsScoped(typeof(ReferencedAssembly.StepsClass).Assembly)`.

 #### Singleton

 Singleton instances are dedicated to the entire test run.
 One instance is shared between all tests.